 Special consideration is given to students who withdrew due to a call to active duty.
 Coe’s “Military Call Up/Refund” and “Readmission of Service Member” policies are published on the Admission/Financial Aid webpage.
 Copies of these policies can be requested from the Student Financial Services Office.

-Unofficial Withdrawal from all Courses
+Unofficial Withdrawal from All Courses